Understanding and managing Tuberous Sclerosis Complex-Related Facial Angiofibroma

 This graphic is for educational purposes only.
 Skin conditions, including TSC-associated Facial Angiofibroma, may present differently for each person and at different points in time.

-While facial angiofibroma may look like acne or rosacea, it is important to recognize that they are distinct conditions.
+- While Facial Angiofibroma may look like acne or rosacea, it is important to recognize that they are distinct conditions.
 Talk to your doctor about your condition and treatment options.

-While symptoms may be treated effectively, there is no cure forfacial angiofibroma, and treatment may need to be continued throughout the course of the condition.
+- While symptoms may be treated effectively, there is no cure for Facial Angiofibroma, and treatment may need to be continued throughout the course of the condition.

-Facial angiofibroma typically do not resolve on their own, but with a better understanding of facial angiofibroma associated with TSC and the way it affects you, you and your doctor can start managing your condition.
+- Facial Angiofibroma typically do not resolve on their own, but with a better understanding of facial angiofibroma associated with TSC and the way it affects you, you and your doctor can start managing your condition.

 Faces represent an important element of our social environment

-for Facial Angiofibroma
+Treatment Options for Facial Angiofibroma

 Symptoms vary from person to person.
-If you’ve been diagnosed with facial angiofibroma, talk to your doctor about a treatment plan, including medications.
+If you’ve been diagnosed with Facial Angiofibroma, talk to your doctor about a treatment plan, including medications.

-Laser therapy
+Laser therapy / Surgery / Cryotherapy

-Physical removal may be used to treat facial angiofibroma
+Physical removal may be used to treat Facial Angiofibroma

-While surgery is not for everyone, it may be an option for people with moderate/severe facial angiofibroma.
+While surgery is not for everyone, it may be an option for people with moderate/severe Facial Angiofibroma.
 Removal can include laser therapy, surgical excision, cryotherapy, and curettage for larger tumors.

 Close surveillance and intervention are generally recommended for TSC-related skin lesions that rapidly change in size and/or number; cause functional interference, pain, or bleeding; or inhibit social interactions.